danielkoller/node-random-color-generator/README.md

 Generates random color if you use node index.js

-If you use "node index.js hue" it creates a color with a random hue.
+If you use "node index.js <color>" it creates a hex colored square with the hex code inside.
+The color changes the square.

-If you use "node index.js luminosity" it creates a color with a random luminosity.
+If you use "node index.js <color> <luminosity>" it creates a hex colored square with the hex code inside.
+The color and luminosity change the square.